About usPartner with usListen to our podcasts

 156 East 2nd Street

-Supper 1 Brunch Italian Late Night Eats Wine Bars Alphabet City East Village Loisaida
+Supper 1 Brunch Italian Wine Bars Late Night Eats Alphabet City Loisaida East Village

 The chef and owner, Frank Prisinazo, had it right when he opened Supper, the restaurant and wine bar, whose decor was inspired by Leonardo Da Vinci's "Last Supper".
 Italian food paired with Italian wine can make you feel like you have died and gone to heaven.
 Supper is an osteria where Northern Italian cuisine is the specialty, and for us, the dishes served are worth savoring.
 Seven of us were able to gather around our table where we each inhaled the grilled polenta appetizer, the limone pasta, the pappardelle wild mushroom entree and several other outstanding dishes.
 The rustic, yet warm and cozy ambience allowed us to have a perfect evening.